supabase/pg_replicate/README.md

 - [ ] Add ClickHouse Sink
 - [ ] Many more to come...

+Note: DuckDb and MotherDuck sinks do no use the batched pipeline, hence they currently perform poorly.
+A batched pipeline version of these sinks is planned.

 See the [open issues](https://github.com/imor/pg_replicate/issues) for a full list of proposed features (and known issues).

 ## License